IKEA Billy: History

-The bookcase was designed in 1979 by Gillis Lundgren, IKEA's fourth employee.
+The bookcase was designed in 1979 by Gillis Lundgren, the fourth employee of IKEA.
 His initial sketches for the bookcase were done on the back of a napkin.
-When designing the product, emphasis was given to functionality and flexibility recognising that different homes had different requirements and space availability.
-Lundgren also believed that the bookcase was an item of furniture that consumers may later wish to add additional capacity to as their collections expanded, and wanted to ensure his design was "attractive and timeless" so that the design would remain on sale and didn't fall out of fashion.
+When designing the product, emphasis was placed on functionality and flexibility, recognizing that different homes had varying requirements and space availability.
+Lundgren also believed that the bookcase was an item of furniture that consumers might later wish to expand as their collections grew, and wanted to ensure his design was "attractive and timeless" so that it would remain in demand and not fall out of fashion.
 The name Billy was chosen by Lundgren after an IKEA advertising manager named Billy Liljedahl stated that he wanted "a proper bookcase just for books" to be designed.

 The bookcase's first inclusion in the IKEA Catalogue was in the 1979 edition.
 Initially the bookcases were 90cm wide, but this was revised to 80cm in 1988 following complaints from customers that the shelves bent under the weight of the books and the item didn't fit on IKEA transport pallets.

-In 1992, a German newspaper and television station conducted tests on 18 Billy bookshelves and found that the formaldehyde vapour levels released by 8 of them was higher than permitted by regulation.
-The source of the vapour was traced to the lacquer used by the company on the bookshelf, and IKEA was forced to stop all production and sale of the bookshelves until the problem could be rectified.
+In 1992, a German newspaper and television station conducted tests on 18 Billy bookshelves and found that the formaldehyde vapour levels released by 8 of them were higher than permitted by regulation.
+The source of the vapour was traced to the lacquer used by the company on the bookshelf, and IKEA was forced to stop all production and sales of the bookshelves until the problem could be rectified.
 The cost to IKEA of the incident was estimated to be between $6 and $7 million.
+In 1999, IKEA replaced the lacquer coating on the white bookcase with melamine foil.

-In 2009 Bloomberg instigated a "Billy bookcase index", as an alternative to the Big Mac index, to compare relative price levels in different countries around the world.
+In 2009, Bloomberg instigated a "Billy bookcase index", as an alternative to the Big Mac index, to compare relative price levels in different countries around the world.

-From 2011 to 2014 Billy was available as a 40 cm deep variant alongside the standard 28 cm deep versions.
+From 2011 to 2014, Billy was available as a 40 cm deep variant alongside the standard 28 cm deep versions.
 In 2014, reinforced shelves and rounded edges were introduced.
+In 2020, IKEA began reworking the bookcase, switching from wood veneer to paper foil and replacing metal nails with plastic fasteners.
+IKEA began producing the reworked version in 2022.

 Sales

 IKEA estimates that on average one Billy bookcase is sold every five seconds.
 In 2009, IKEA stated that they had sold 41 million of the bookcases.
-In 2017 the BBC reported that sales had exceeded 60 million units.
+In 2017, the BBC reported that sales had exceeded 60 million units.
+By 2023, IKEA had sold over 140 million units.